Luos-io/Documentation/docs/luos-technology/basics/concept.md

 ## Package

 A package is a folder of code containing a pack of features in your project.
 A package can be composed of one or several services, but services in the same package share the same physical resources.
 For example, a dual DCmotor driver is developed into one package but exposes two services (one for each motor).
-The purpose of this package is to be simply copied and pasted across projects or shared as readyo-to-use apps.
+The purpose of this package is to be simply copied and pasted across projects or shared as ready-to-use apps.

 ## Service